 Melding the skills of classical, improvisation, electronics, digital recording and my own performance capabilities, I began to forge a new direction.
 I had by then been working on what I call the noncooperative ensemble, a poly-temporal music in which performers and musical tracks exist in their own time, breaking with the constraints of tempo, meter, verticality and tonality.
 All of this came to fruition in the studio, where I began to make recordings, drawing from broad sources of sound and music.

-Since 2009, my creative energy has been centered on producing albums which are largely unclassifiable: creating a modern counterpoint in Arpa, going beyond cultural genres with banjo, koto, mbira, and heavy metal music in Beyond, creating the piano music of a 21st century Chopin in Stile Brillante, post Chopin, imagining the music of lost cultures in Music of the Ancient Lost or Forgotten, moving around the equator following bird species in Equatorial, complex piano music using the rhythms of nature in Natura, imagining every way that a string can be played in String, multiplying the sound of the piano in Piano Forte Piano, redefining the expressions of jazz in Double Jazz, environmental activism through electronics in Stasis, performing settings of Jack London’s prose for the Jack London Museum in Ron Fein Sings Jack London, exploring the form of the Indian raga in Ocean Ragas, constructing an album around the U.S. National Park Service sound archive in Anima.
+Since 2009, my creative energy has been centered on producing albums which are largely unclassifiable: 21st century music for the harpsichord in Well-tempered, creating a modern counterpoint in Arpa, going beyond cultural genres with banjo, koto, mbira, and heavy metal music in Beyond, creating the piano music of a 21st century Chopin in Stile Brillante, post Chopin, imagining the music of lost cultures in Music of the Ancient Lost or Forgotten, moving around the equator following bird species in Equatorial, complex piano music using the rhythms of nature in Natura, imagining every way that a string can be played in String, multiplying the sound of the piano in Piano Forte Piano, redefining the expressions of jazz in Double Jazz, environmental activism through electronics in Stasis, performing settings of Jack London’s prose for the Jack London Museum in Ron Fein Sings Jack London, exploring the form of the Indian raga in Ocean Ragas, constructing an album around the U.S. National Park Service sound archive in Anima.

 The Experimental Troubadour is a treatise on a new direction for music that embraces technology and the resources available to composers.
 It is also an outline for the direction I have taken.
 The albums on this site are all reflections of this approach to music.
 I hope you enjoy listening to them.